 If any student has any concern, question or needs additional information, he/she should contact the University, Division of Student Affairs.
 Generally, these matters should not be discussed with individual professors.
 If any student suffers from some kind of injury that causes a temporary disability, then he/she should also consult with the Director of Law Student and Support Services .

 Downloadable Special Accommodation Guidelines

 A. General Statement

-It is the policy of St. Thomas University School of Law to provide reasonable accommodations for our students.
+It is the policy of St. Thomas University College of Law to provide reasonable accommodations for our students.
 We will make every effort to provide reasonable and necessary accommodations for students with disabilities in conformity with state and federal law.
 We are, however, unable to provide accommodations that are unduly burdensome or which fundamentally alter the Law School’s educational program.

 1. LSAT Requirement